rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 Visit the [faucet](https://faucet.testnet.rsk.co/) to gain some tR-BTC to use in the Testnet.

-Enter the account address from MetaMask and wait some seconds for MetaMask to refresh the new balance.
+Enter the account address from MetaMask and wait several seconds for MetaMask to refresh the new balance.

 <img class="port-eth-app-img" src="/assets/img/tutorials/port-ethereum-dapps/testnet-faucet.png">